FreddyE1982/mcp2term/client/README.md

 ```

 Pass `--timeout` to set a default command timeout in seconds.
 The client requires an ngrok tunnel
 or another publicly reachable Streamable HTTP endpoint exposed by the `mcp2term` server.
+Supplying the base URL (for example `https://your-ngrok-url.example`) also works—the client automatically appends `/mcp` when no path is provided.